Tensor invariants for multipartite entanglement classification: Families of trace-invariants, hypergraph-tensor states, Haar-random states

-\paragraph{Evaluation of trace-invariants on reference states.} Trace-invariants can easily be evaluated on an arbitrary reference state $\ket{\Psi_{(\pi, w)}}$.
+\paragraph{Evaluation of trace-invariants on HT states.} Trace-invariants can easily be evaluated on an arbitrary HT state $\ket{\Psi_{(\pi, w)}}$.
 If $\sM$ is a multiset representing $(\pi, w)$, then, thanks to the factorization Eqs.~\eqref{eq:tensorprod}, \eqref{eq:nonconn} and~\eqref{eq:GHZ}, we have:

 where the product over elements of $\sM$ is understood with multiplicity, and $\kappa(G\vert_{\red(B)})$ denotes the number of connected components of the colored subgraph $G\vert_{\red(B)}$ (\ie the restriction of the graph $G$ to its set of edges labeled by colors that appear in $C$).
 Combined with the characterization of $\LU$-equivalence given in Prop.~\ref{prop:charac_LU-1}, Eq.~\eqref{eq:tr_psi_pi} can be used to recover the four elementary equivalence conditions listed in the previous paragraph.
-Eq.~\eqref{eq:tr_psi_pi} takes a particularly simple form when applied to canonical multiset descriptions of reference states.
+Eq.~\eqref{eq:tr_psi_pi} takes a particularly simple form when applied to canonical multiset descriptions of HT states.
 If $\alpha$ is a weight function, we find that:

 As an example, for the weighted partition $(\pi_0 , w_0)$ introduced in \eqref{eq:ex_weighted_partition} (and represented in Fig.~\ref{fig:phi_p}), which can be represented by the canonical weighted multiset of Eq.~\eqref{eq:ex_canonical_weighted_multiset}, we have